Shopify/shopify-api-js/packages/shopify-api/docs/reference/clients/legacy_Rest.md

-# shopify.clients.admin.rest
+# shopify.clients.Rest (legacy)

-> [!NOTE]
-> If you're not using the `unstable_newApiClients` future flag, your app will use the [legacy client](./legacy_Rest.md).

-This function creates a client that can make requests to the Shopify Admin REST API.
+Instances of this class can make requests to the Shopify Admin REST API.

 ## Constructor